Clyde Edwards-Helaire Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Matchup vs. Cincinnati

-- Edwards-Helaire will go up against a Bengals squad that allows 92.1 rushing yards per game and is the NFL's fourth-ranked rush defense.

-- This year the Bengals have allowed 12 rushing TDs.
-They are ranked seventh in the league in that category.
+- This season the Bengals are ranked seventh in the league in rushing touchdowns conceded (12).

 Recent Performances

-- Edwards-Helaire put together a 27-yard rushing performance in last week's matchup with the Steelers, carrying the ball nine times while scoring one touchdown.
+- In last week's matchup against the Steelers, Edwards-Helaire ran the ball nine times for 27 yards and scored one touchdown.

-- Over his last three outings, Edwards-Helaire has run for 96 yards on 28 carries (32.0 ypg), with three rushing touchdowns.
+- In his last three games, Edwards-Helaire has 96 rushing yards (32.0 per game) on 28 carries with three touchdowns.

 Edwards-Helaire's Kansas City Teammates